lucbouchard1/lucbouchard1.github.io/src/projects/fullpower.md

 ![Fullpower](./assets/fp-overview.png)
 *<center>Source: Fullpower Technologies</center>*

-Over the summer of 2018, I worked as a firmware intern at [Fullpower Technologies](https://www.fullpower.com/) in Santa Cruz, CA. I was tasked with improving the bootloader of the product depicted below, the Sleeptracker Monitor, which monitors the heart and breathing rate of a user while they sleep and makes it available through a mobile app.
+Over the summer of 2018, I worked as a firmware intern at [Fullpower Technologies](https://www.fullpower.com/) in Santa Cruz, CA. I was tasked with improving the bootloader of the product depicted below, the Sleeptracker Monitor, which monitors the heart and breathing rate of a user while they sleep and makes the data available through a mobile app.
 The product runs embedded Linux and boots using [U-Boot](https://www.denx.de/wiki/U-Boot).

 ![Fullpower](./assets/sleeptracker.jpg)
 *<center>Source: Fullpower Technologies</center>*